brookskindle/btsend/README.md

 ```

 ###Bugs
-If you find a bug, please submit it as an issue on the github project page.
+If you find a bug, please open an issue on the github project page after you
+have verified that there is not already an existing issue for that same bug.